RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Additional Assumptions

+\begin{statassumption}[IID Sampling of Observed Data] The observations $\{(r_i, \mathbf{m}_i, \mathbf{x}_i, \mathbf{y}_i)\}_{i=1}^n$ are independent and identically distributed (iid) draws from the joint distribution $P$.
+Note that this iid assumption pertains only to independence across units and places no restrictions on within-unit dependence.
+In particular, latent variables such as $\eta_{m_i}$ and $\eta_{y_i}$ may be arbitrarily dependent, allowing for unobserved confounding between the mediator and the outcome. \end{statassumption}

-\begin{statassumption}[Model Specification] The linear measurement model in Assumption \Cref{eq:measurement_model} holds, and the structural dependence among factor scores is correctly specified by a polynomial model that is linear in its parameters.
-The structural model in \Cref{eq:observed_outcome} is a special case of this specification.
-In addition, the mediator model in \Cref{eq:mediator_model} is assumed to be correctly specified. \end{statassumption}
+\begin{statassumption}[Correct Model Specification] The measurement model in \Cref{eq:measuremenq_model_general} and the structural dependence among factor scores modeled as a polynomial model that is linear in its parameters are correctly specified.
+The outcome model in \Cref{eq:observed_outcome} and the mediator model in \Cref{eq:mediator_model} are special cases of this specification. \end{statassumption}